-By the 1920's the original cemetery was running out of space, and the farm across Queenston St. was purchased and became the New Cemetery.
-By the 1960´s the New Cemetery was again short of space, so additional land was purchased at the south end of the cemetery.
+By the 1920s the original cemetery was running out of space, and the farm across Queenston St. was purchased and became the New Cemetery.
+By the 1960s the New Cemetery was again short of space, so additional land was purchased at the south end of the cemetery.

-The Columbarium features five distinctive niches:
+The Columbarium features five distinctive buildings:

 Opened in 2000, the Garden of Memories Mausoleum is dedicated to the memory of your loved ones, allowing for the option of entombment in a crypt or inurnment in a niche.